 What are the different types of thyroid cancer?

 Papillary thyroid cancer is a differentiated form of thyroid cancer.
 It’s the most common type.
 This is most common among women of childbearing age.
 It is less dangerous than other types of cancer.
 It spreads more slowly, and it’s quite treatable.

 Another differentiated form of thyroid cancer is medullary cancer of the thyroid.

-Medullary thyroid cancer develops in non thyroid cells located in the thyroid gland.
-The treatment for thyroid cancer is different from other forms of thyroid cancer.
+Medullary thyroid cancer develops in non-thyroid cells located in the thyroid gland.
+The treatment is different from other forms of thyroid cancer.

 Follicular thyroid cancer